yan-ren/c19pvs/README.md

 $ mysql knc353_2 < xxxxx.sql
 ```

-Now you have the db setup, in php/db_constant.php file, change the constant variables to use the values just created
+Now you have the local db setup.
+In php/db_constant.php file, change the constant variables to use the values just created.
 For example, user name is 'test', password is 'passowrd'
 ```php
 DEFINE('DB_USERNAME', 'test');
 DEFINE('DB_PASSWORD', 'password');